Harold Ramirez Player Props: Rays vs. Nationals

-The Tampa Bay Rays and Harold Ramirez, who went 0-for-2 last time in action, take on Trevor Williams and the Washington Nationals at Nationals Park, Monday at 7:05 PM ET.
+After going 0-for-4 in his last game, Harold Ramirez and the Tampa Bay Rays face the Washington Nationals (who will hand the ball to Chad Kuhl) at 7:05 PM ET on Tuesday.

-He had a hitless showing in his last game (0-for-2) against the Tigers.
+He had a hitless showing in his last game (0-for-4) against the Nationals.

 Harold Ramirez Game Info & Props vs. the Nationals